lneishloss/CS411-Project/README.md

 # CareMate

-A website dedicated to helping you achieve better health!
+A healthcare platform dedicated to helping you achieve your health and wellness goals-- one step at a time!

 This project was created through the MERN stack and utilizes various APIs, including the Spoonacular and ChatGPT APIs.